Pumpkinheads & the ABC’s of Fall

 B is for . . .
 Books.

 Being able to read a book with the sunlight filtering in my reading corner is heavenly.
-I do plan on re-reading Pumpkinheads around August to get myself hyped up for the season.
+I plan on re-reading Pumpkinheads around August to get myself hyped up for the season.

 C is for . . .
 Cinnamon / Apple Cider floats

 A tradition I hold for attending the Renaissance Festival is ordering an apple cider float with cinnamon ice cream.
-It’s slightly spicy, less sweet and the best beverage for Autumn.
+It’s slightly spicy, less sweet, and the best beverage for Autumn.
 I believe you can make this boozy by adding cinnamon schnapps or hard apple cider.

 D is for . . .
 Dress Code